rocfd/brewpitopes/README.md

 cd ..
 ls
 ```
-You should see the folders: Brewpitopes, example, Projects
+You should see the folders: Brewpitopes ## revise

 3.1 To execute the scripts of the pipeline go to:
 ```